 Set Expectations In Advance

-It’s important to ensure that kids and their parents understand your organization is a sanctuary, not a petting zoo.
-It should be clear that there are rules for respectfully interacting with your residents, and consequences for breaking them.
-Additionally, if you are advertising a kid-friendly educational tour or program, it’s helpful to describe what kind of information is presented in the program so that parents can decide whether or not they feel the material is appropriate for their child(ren).
-Being surprised by topics that are difficult to navigate with kids can lead to uncomfortable conversations between parents and sanctuary representatives.
+Prior to the start of any onsite education or visitation program, it’s critically important that children and their guardians understand that your organization is a sanctuary, not a petting zoo.
+It should be clear that there are strict rules for safely navigating the property and respectfully interacting with your residents, as well as strict consequences for breaking them.
+Additionally, if you are promoting any type of child-friendly educational tour or program in your marketing channels, it’s extremely helpful to include and describe the kind of information that will be presented so that parents and guardians can decide whether or not they feel the program is appropriate for their kid(s).
+Being surprised by topics that are difficult to navigate with children can sometimes lead to uncomfortable conversations between parents/guardians and sanctuary representatives.

 Know Your Residents